-The flight director function provides pitch and roll commands to the AFCS and displays them on the PFD.
-With the flight director activated, the aircraft can be hand-flown to follow the path shown by the Command Bars.
-Maximum commanded pitch (-15°/+20°) and roll (22°) angles, vertical acceleration, and roll rate are limited to values established during AFCS certification.
-The flight director also provides commands to the autopilot.
+The Flight Director function provides pitch and roll commands to the AFCS and displays them on the PFD.
+With the Flight Director activated, the aircraft can be hand-flown to follow the path shown by the Command Bars.
+Maximum commanded pitch (-15°/+16°) and roll (22°) angles, vertical acceleration, and roll rate are limited to established values.
+The Flight Director also provides commands to the autopilot.